Marleyman876/reading-notes/cheat sheet.md

 # What is the best editor?

-Chosing the corrcet editor for the task that you are doing while coding is just as essential as a mechanic chosing the correct tool when working on a vehicle.
+Chosing the correct editor for the task that you are doing while coding is just as essential as a mechanic chosing the correct tool when working on a vehicle.
 By chosing the correct editor it allows for more seamless communication between tools and more effiency for the coder to get their task completed with more efficiency.
 While there may be a bunch of different tools to choose from the basic and most efficient tools should have:
 + code completion